1. Home

 The reason we have both project and account level permissions is so you can have users who can track time on one project, but not another.

-Only users who have the “timesheet approval required” checkbox enabled need timesheet approvals for the project.
+Only users who have the “Timesheet approval required” checkbox enabled need timesheet approvals for the project.

-Edit Task Permissions
+Task Permissions

 Hope this guide helps you understand how to manage Project Settings in Avaza.
 If you need further help, feel free to contact our support team via chat or via email.